wkorando/go-serverless-with-java/STEP8.md

 Now let's build a serverless action and a sequence to determine the _n_<sup>th</sup> Fibonacci number and to calculate the ratio of this number and its immediate predecessor in the Fibonacci sequence.

-### Creating actions and sequences

-1. Our first action returns for a given number _n_, the _n_<sup>th</sup> Fibonacci number and its immediate predecessor.
+1. Our first action will return the _n_<sup>th</sup> Fibonacci number and its immediate predecessor.
 For this, go to your [toolchain](https://cloud.ibm.com/devops/toolchains) in IBM Cloud and open the Orion Web IDE.
 Then browse in the 'go-serverless-with-java' repo to the Java source code location (1) and right-click to create a new file (2).
 Name this file `FibonacciNumber.java`.

 	![](./images/create-action-webide.png)